 - Even though Hong Kong is part of China, you need a separate visa to cross the border.
 Cars cannot be taken from Hong Kong to China (and vice versa) without an approved license plate.

-- Hong Kong has 17 public holidays per year, but it is not carried to Monday if the holiday falls on a Saturday.
+- Before moving to Hong Kong you must know that the city has 17 public holidays per year, but it is not carried to Monday if the holiday falls on a Saturday.

 - Most homes and apartments in Hong Kong do not have an oven as most Chinese cooking is done on a hob.

 Expat Info Desk currently has an international relocation guide that covers everything you need to know about living in Hong Kong.
 This exhaustive relocation guide contains everything you need to know about relocating to this Chinese city and will assist you to:

 - relocate efficiently and effectively with minimum stress.